Get 20% Discount today

 There are eight plaintiffs listed in this case, including several physicians and medical organizations opposed to abortion, all led by The Alliance for Hippocratic Medicine.
 This umbrella organization is made up of five anti-abortion groups, and was formed in 2022 in Amarillo, Texas despite none of its member groups being based there.
 This calculated choice in location allowed this group to file their lawsuit in Amarillo where conservative Judge Matthew Kacsmaryk hears 95% of filed cases.

-Current status (Updated March 26, 2024): Today, oral arguments occurred for Alliance for Hippocratic Medicine v.
-FDA in the Supreme Court.
-Here are our key takeaways:
+March 2024: Oral arguments occurred for Alliance for Hippocratic Medicine v.
+FDA in the Supreme Court

 During this time, mifepristone remains safe, effective, and FDA-approved—and is available through providers like Hey Jane.